anishh2003/Staze_test/README.md

 # staze_test

 Most of the task has been implemented.
-The code has a bug where when I press back button on the 2nd page , the 1st page is not dispalyed.
+The code at the moment has a bug where when I press back button on the 2nd page , the 1st page is not displayed.

 ## Getting Started